UrkeBurke/8bit-cpu/programs/multiplication/README.md

 ```
 05 0B 00 ...
 ```
+Paste the altered machine code into the [`multiplication.txt`](./multiplication.txt) file, right-click the RAM memory and load it in.

-An example machine code is provided in [`Multiplication.txt`](./Multiplication.txt), where the numbers being multiplied are 13 and 9.
+An example machine code is provided in [`multiplication.txt`](./multiplication.txt), where the numbers being multiplied are 13 and 9.